-Previous therapy with IV glycopyrrolate up to 1 mg is most helpful in preventing the reflex bronchoconstriction but is also valuable as after the fact treatment despite its delay in onset.
+Therapy with IV glycopyrrolate up to 1 mg may be helpful in reversing some of the reflex bronchoconstriction but is more valuable as prophylaxis because its delay in onset.
 Direct instillation of glycopyrrolate through the endotracheal tube incurs a similar delay but has the advantage of avoiding systemic side effects.
-Once again, prior intratracheal spray with glycopyrrolate will be more effective and can be facilitated with the use of special spray atomizers such as the MADgic (Wolfe Tory Medical, Salt Lake City, UT).
 IV lidocaine (1.5-2 mg/kg) is also likely to be more effective if given before the stimulus, as would corticosteroids (hydrocortisone 4 mg/kg or its equivalent).

 Episodes of bronchospasm may be accompanied by arterial hypotension, often as a consequence of the high airway pressures necessary to achieve ventilation.
-In such cases, IV ephedrine, a reliable vasopressor, is very useful because of its bronchodilating qualities.
+In such cases IV ephedrine, an old reliable vasopressor is very useful because of its bronchodilating qualities.
 Similarly, IV epinephrine in doses of 10-20 mEq may be appropriate, especially if delivery of β -adrenergic aerosols is difficult.
 A common example of the latter is with a double-lumen tube in place.